 Castell Deudraeth, Grade II listed castle and hotel in Penrhyndeudraeth, Great Britain.

-Castell Deudraeth is a mid-sized country house with castle-like features built from local slate and includes a three-storey central block with taller adjoining sections.
-The building now operates as a hotel, combining its historic structure with contemporary guest accommodations.
+Castell Deudraeth is a country house with castle-like features in Penrhyndeudraeth, Wales, built from local slate and now operating as a hotel.
+The building has a three-storey central block with adjoining sections of varying height, combining its historic structure with modern guest rooms.

 The rooms display works by Sir Kyffin Williams and Marc Chagall prints, while restored oak paneling and stone fireplaces mark the interior spaces.
 These artworks connect the building to both local Welsh culture and international artistic traditions.